anshjw/data-analytics-learning/Excel/README.md

 ## Excel

-This folder contains Excel files used for data cleaning, analysis, and basic dashboards.
+This folder contains excel files, dashboard, Files, workbooks, worksheets, screenshots and other.
-It focuses on applying Excel for business-style reporting and analytical tasks.